 A common way bot masters trick users into downloading their malware is through placing intriguing ads or downloads in their path during web browsing.

-Be very cautious about downloading free versions of software from websites you don’t recognize, and never click on pop-up ads that claim only they can fix your computer’s performance or virus issues.
-In many cases, interacting with these pages will trigger a malware installation on your computer.
+Avoid downloading free software from unfamiliar websites and don’t click on pop-up ads that promise to fix your computer.
+Interacting with these pages can often initiate malware installation on your device.

 Installing trusted anti-spyware software will also add an extra-layer of protection.